euwbah/musescore-xen-tuner/README.md

 >
 > 🟡 **For example**, if we declared `lig(2,1)` instead, with the second accidental chain on the left, then you would need to write the search-and-replace condition as `-1 -2 bbv`, since now the left number refers to the second accidental chain.

-The ligatured accidentals can be constructed with multiple symbols.
-As per usual, you join multiple symbols with periods.
+The ligatured accidentals can be constructed with multiple symbols, specified as [period-separated symbol codes](#symbol-codes-text-codes-text-based-accidental-symbols)

-🟠**For basic ligature usage,** ligatured symbols should not contain symbols that are already used as part of an accidental chain, and ligature declarations should always be [weak](#weak--important-attributes-on-a-ligature-set) (suffixed with `?`).
+🟠**For basic ligature usage, to prevent conflicts**, ligatured symbols should not contain symbols that are already used as part of an accidental chain, and ligature declarations should always be [weak](#weak--important-attributes-on-a-ligature-set) (suffixed with `?`).
 However, more intricate behaviors/notation systems can be configured with [advanced ligature usage](#advanced-advanced-ligature-use-weak--important-ligatures).

 > [!TIP]
 > A ligature definition can be made **weak** (`?`), **important** (`!`), or **weak and important** (`!?`).